jorexe/kotlin-fp/readme.md

 #### Online

-You can also open this project online with [gitpod.io](https://gitpod.io) using the next button
+You can also open this project online with [gitpod.io](https://gitpod.io) using the next button:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/jorexe/kotlin-fp)

+First time will take a while, but then you will be able to work and run your tests online.

 ### Running